Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 cook-the-masala

-Add food colour stir to mix well then bring it to boil, turn the flame to medium-low_Allow cooking cholay for 15 minutes further, Keep stirring occasionally
+Add food colour, stir to mix well, then bring it to a boil.
+Turn the flame to medium-low.
+Allow cooking the chole for 15 minutes further.
+Keep stirring occasionally.

 cook-the-cholay

-Note, before adding cornstarch stir it well once again because cornstarch goes down after being dissolved in water
+Note: Before adding cornstarch, stir it well once again because cornstarch settles down after being dissolved in water.

-Keep stirring by adding cornstarch to prevent lumps in cholay
+Keep stirring while adding cornstarch to prevent lumps in cholay

 add-cornstarch-in-cholay